 All departments were requested to prepare their performance reports supported by the portfolio of evidence to prove that the set targets were met and where targets were not met reasons for not achieving the set targets were provided.
-Again, the corrective measures to improve the situation or a plan that will ensure that the targets are achieved in the coming quarter are prepared budget downwards which then necessitate the adjustment of the targets set in the Service Delivery Budget and Implementation Plan(SDBIP).
+Again, the corrective measures to improve the situation or a plan that will ensure that the targets are achieved in the coming quarter are prepared whether to adjust the budget downwards or upwards which will then necessitate the adjustment of the targets set in the Service Delivery Budget and Implementation Plan (SDBIP).

-Considering section 71 reports, Mid-Year report and the previous financial year Annual Report, the Accounting Officer found it crucial to adjust the
+Considering section 71 reports, Mid-Year report and the previous financial year Annual Report, the Accounting Officer will then advice the municipal council